claraalvares/claraalvares/README.md

   - Business Metrics and Hypothesis Testing;
   - Fundamentals of Machine Learning: introductory concepts of machine learning.

+Throughout my career as an architect, I have developed strong problem-solving skills, combining creativity with technical knowledge.
-I am excited to combine my experience in projects and design with the transformative power of data analysis, contributing to creative solutions based on strategic insights.
+My goal is to integrate my creative profile with the power of data analysis to develop innovative, data-driven solutions capable of solving complex challenges efficiently and strategically.

 --------